Learn some important information and safety tips to be aware of when you are working on the different types of batteries used by hybrid vehicles.

-A 2003 Honda Accord 2.0L petrol with an engine code K20A6 had the engine management light illuminated and a fault code stored for: EGR – Insufficient flow detected.
+A 2003 Honda Accord 2.0L petrol with engine code K20A6 had the engine management light illuminated and a fault code stored: EGR – Insufficient flow detected.

-The vehicle for this scenario is a 2003 Fiat Punto 1.2L petrol with an engine code 188.A4.000.
-The vehicle had the engine management light illuminated and was misfiring on two cylinders.
+The vehicle is a 2003 Fiat Punto 1.2L petrol with engine code 188.A4.000.
+It had the engine management light illuminated and was misfiring on two cylinders.

-The fundamental reason for the engine control module to implement fuel trim control is to meet the requirements of the exhaust gas after treatment system, in other words to have the correct conditions for the catalytic converter to work most efficiently.
+The fundamental reason for the engine control module to implement fuel trim control is to meet the requirements of the exhaust gas after-treatment system.

 Snap-on produces regular technical help articles based on real-world case studies by our team of experts.

 Please tick the box below and enter your details to subscribe to our mailing list.

 Yes - please sign me up for your technical help articles

 If you would like to receive further e-mails from Snap-on about product releases, developments and promotions, please also tick the box below.

 Yes - I would like to receive further e-mails from Snap-on about product releases, developments and promotions